-This is my method of sewing in the inadvisable zippers:
+You can see in the photos below my easy method for sewing in the inadvisable zippers:

 Remove markings with water

-Simply spray water on the marking and like magic they disappear.
+Spray water on the marking, and like magic, they disappear.

-Mr. and Mrs. Gnome is so cute, but something seems to be missing.
+Mr. and Mrs. Gnome is so cute, but something seems missing.

-After completely finishing the pillow I felt like they needed something.
+After finishing the pillow, I felt like they needed something.
 Then I remembered how cute my gnome from an earlier post looked when I attached the pom pom to his hat.
 Read about that in an earlier post.

-I made my own pom poms since they are too expensive to purchase ready-made.
+I made my pom-poms since they are too expensive to purchase ready-made.

 Here are a few items I have gathered you might need to make your adorable gnome pillows too:

 These cute gnome pillows are sitting on our famous one-board-bench.
-See how to make one of them on an earlier post HERE.
+See how to make one of them in an earlier post.

 The gnome pillows are going to be part of my winter decor.
-They will be paired with some other winter pillows and throws I have been planning to make.
-I like to celebrate each season and sometimes winter gets lost in the holiday rush.
+I will pair these gnome pillows with some other winter pillows and throws I plan to make.
+I like to celebrate each season, and sometimes winter gets lost in the holiday rush.